beka-birhanu/questionary/problems_to_solve.md

 I am currently working on a project to solve my own problems, which I hope will also solve other people problems too.
 Now I am on problem identification phase, I have some problems i have listed but I was wondering if you could help me find other people problem.
 The project is basically trying to make life more organized, some kind of schedule hub.
 Here are some problems I listed

-Here is the revised list with a more logical order:

 1.  **Goal Alignment**: Challenges in keeping yearly goals in mind when setting semester goals, semester goals when setting weekly goals, and weekly goals when creating daily schedules.

 2.  **Privacy in Shared Goals**: Difficulty in sharing and assessing progress on selected goals with friends while keeping personal goals private, leading to demotivation.